Pasanpr/pasanpremaratne.com/content/posts/2014-03-15-ui-prototpying-with-quartz-composer/index.md

 - Drag in another Bouncy Animation patch and rename it Bouncy Animation C. Connect from **Interaction 2 - Drag** to **Bouncy Animation C - Number**.
 Set Friction to 7 and Tension to 200.
 - Drag in two Transition patches and label them Transition X and Transition Y. Place them beside the C button Image patch.
 On the Transition X patch, set the Start Value to 0 and the End Value to 184.5.
 On the Transition Y patch, set the Start Value to -512 and the End Value to -408.5.
 Connect from **Bouncy Animation C - Progress** to **Transition X - Progress** as well as **Transition Y - Progress**.
 Finally connect from **Transition X - Value** to **C Layer - X Position** and **Transition Y - Value** to **C Layer - Y Position**.

 Click and hold to see the magic!
 We could leave it at this, but we only need to make a few more tweaks to make it more Path-like.
-If you look back at the Path radial menu gif above, you'll notice that after tapping the Add buton, the menu options spin while transitioning and that they don't all fan out together.
+If you look back at the Path radial menu gif above, you'll notice that after tapping the Add button, the menu options spin while transitioning and that they don't all fan out together.
 There is a slight delay between each subsequent menu option transitioning to its end position.
 It will only take a few more patches to make this happen.

 ###Spinning